Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - While this adaptive threshold mechanism is not as sensitive as an impeller, it provides an added layer of protection without the expense.

-- This is a great project for those who want to become as one with their plumbing system while simultaneously protecting against the cause one of the more frequent and expensive insurance claims.
+- This is a great project for those who want to become as one with their plumbing system while simultaneously protecting against one of the more frequent and expensive insurance claims.